platformsh/platformsh-docs/sites/friday/src/create-apps/app-reference/composable-image.md

 beta: true
 banner:
   title: Beta Feature
-  body: The Upsun composable image is currently available in Beta.
+  body: The {{% vendor/name %}} composable image is currently available in Beta.
         This feature as well as its documentation is subject to change.
 ---

-The Upsun composable image provides enhanced flexibility when defining your app.
+The {{% vendor/name %}} composable image provides enhanced flexibility when defining your app.
 It allows you to install several runtimes and tools in your application container, in a **"one image to rule them all"** approach.

-The Upsun composable image built on [Nix](https://nix.dev), which offers the following benefits:
+The {{% vendor/name %}} composable image built on [Nix](https://nix.dev), which offers the following benefits:

 - You can add as many packages to your application container as you need, choosing from [the Nixpkgs collection](https://search.nixos.org/packages), a library of over 80,000 packages.